The Origin of the Unicorn Myth

 Ctesias was fascinated by India, but he never visited the country.
 Nevertheless, Ctesias heard many legends from India while he lived in Persia.
 He wrote them down and ended up writing a book called Indica.
 Indica was a weird mixture of geography, zoology, botany, medical knowledge, anthropology, and fantasy.

 One of the many wonders Ctesias introduced in Indica was the one-horned wild ass.
 This is how he described the mysterious animal in his book:

 There are in India certain wild asses which are as large as horses, and larger.
 Their bodies are white, their heads dark red, and their eyes dark blue.
 They have a horn on the forehead which is about a foot and a half in length.
 The base of this horn, for some two hands’-breadth above the brow, is pure white; the upper part is sharp and of a vivid crimson; and the remainder, or middle portion, is black.

 Those who drink out of these horns, made into drinking vessels, are not subject, they say, to convulsions or to the holy disease [epilepsy].
 Indeed, they are immune even to poisons if, either before or after swallowing such, they drink wine, water, or anything else from these beakers.Ctesias

 Sound familiar?
-A one-horned animal with a horn which can heal epilepsy and make you immune to poison; that’s a unicorn!
-While some parts of the description don’t fit the modern unicorn myth, such as the dark red head, for the most part it is easy to recognize the “one-horned wild ass” as a unicorn.
+A one-horned animal with a horn that can heal epilepsy and make you immune to poison; that’s a unicorn!
+While some parts of the description don’t fit the modern unicorn myth, such as the dark red head, for the most part, it is easy to recognize the “one-horned wild ass” as a unicorn.

 There is no doubt this description written by Ctesias was the beginning of the unicorn myth in Europe.
 But Ctesias was not the one who made it up; the one-horned wild ass was based on the legends from India.
 So, did the unicorn myth actually come from India?